Mosaic Art Beginners Guide

 1. Pick a surface:

-Indoors - Plywood for wall hangings, vases, pots, backsplashes, wooden boxes, an old table, pretty much anything except the kids or dog.
+- Indoor - Plywood or MDF board for wall hangings, vases, pots, backsplashes, wooden boxes, an old table, pretty much anything except the kids or dog.

 2. Pick a design:

 - Draw your design onto the surface and be sure to keep it simple...at least a first until you find what works for you.
 If you'll be using light colored translucent tiles with an adhesive that dries clear, be careful not to place them directly over the lines you've drawn, as the lines will show through the tile.